PolysheepCodes/thinkrus/README.md

 ### **How I can remove this software?**

-Just remove the `thinkrus.js` file!
+Just remove the `thinkrus.js` file and reboot!

 ## License
 This repository is licensed as [MIT License](LICENSE).